 I also see no reason to move the Town Clerk's position to an appointed one.
 The Town has been faithfully returning the incumbent to office since I moved into town more than 25 years ago.
 Carol is undoubtedly the most popular elected official in Andover.
 Diluting her authority -- now granted by the voters -- by putting her under the authority of the BOS and Town Administrator can do nothing to improve her diligence and competence.
 It can only harm it.
 If this is about eventual succession, then there's a simple solution: increase the pay of the Assistant Town Clerk so that we can stop losing them to surrounding towns who pay better.
 (And while we're at it, the salary for the Town Clerk is also ridiculously low!)

-I also really need to object to the attempt to take oversight of the local BOE's grant process.
-Boards of Education, while elected by the town and responsible to it are also, under Connecticut law, agents of the state.
-They need to be able to manage their own finances, including grants.
-If they can cover their in-kind participation to receive a grant in their normal budgetary process, they should be free to do so without external supervision.
-(Also, is this a real issue?
-Normally, I believe, education grants may require that the BOE maintain normal funding for their programs, and don't require additional outlays.
-Am I wrong about this?)
 Fixed